 The original instructions note that the Birch Rod can indicate fevers and extended illnesses.
 Quite a few readers ignore this; however, I have found it correct.
 Conditions often involve muscular aches and temperatures, but also the throat.

-Several traditional decks illustrate the card with both a whip and birch rod.
+Several traditional decks illustrate the card with both a scourge and birch rod.
 For this reason, the card can sometimes indicate two of something.
 With the Birch Rod, this is often an indicator of doing something again; a test might need to be taken twice, a document redrafted, a sickness returns.
 It is crucial not to confuse it with cycles or repetition that is better seen in the Ring card.

 The Birch Rod is also the Knave of Clubs (valet de trèfle) who is associated with Lancelot du Lac.
 Like the Scythe, we rarely read the card as a person unless it paired with cards such as the House or the Park.
 If the card is referring to a person, they are hot-headed and is it easily the case that they will land themselves (and others) in volatile circumstances.

 You will need to examine the surrounding cards for the specifics carefully.